Intangible-pg18/Cpp-Deep-Dive/README.md

 * Overloaded operators cannot have default arguments except the function call operator () which can have default arguments.
 * Compiler automatically creates a default assignment operator with every class.
 * Assignment (=), subscript ([]), function call (“()”), and member selection (->) operators must be defined as member functions, all other operators can be either member functions or a non member functions.
-* Some operators like (assignment)=, (address)& and comma (,) are by default overloaded.
+* Some operators like assignment (=), address (&) and comma (,) are by default overloaded.
 * Consider the statement “ob1 + ob2” (let ob1 and ob2 be objects of two different classes).
 To make this statement compile, we must overload ‘+’ in class of ‘ob1’ or make ‘+’ a global function.
 Which can be quite inconvenient in some cases (e.g. <<,>>).
-* Overloading the Output Operator <<
-* Ordinarily, the first parameter of an output operator is a reference to a nonconst ostream object.
+* In case of the Output Operator << -: Ordinarily, the first parameter of an output operator is a reference to a nonconst ostream object.
 The ostream is nonconst because writing to the stream changes its state.
-* The parameter is a reference because we cannot copy an ostream object.
+The parameter is a reference because we cannot copy an ostream object.
 The second parameter ordinarily should be a reference to const of the class type we want to print.
 The parameter is a reference to avoid copying the argument.
 It can be const because (ordinarily) printing an object does not change that object.
 ---
                    void operator<<(ostream &os, const book &item)
                    {